Skip To Content

 Organizations often manage large collections of orthophotos with different dates, locations, projections, or resolutions, which can be challenging.

 Using a mosaic dataset configured to manage orthophotos makes it easier to visualize, query, and analyze large collections of orthophotos.
 It also makes it easier to share them with end users and applications.
-Orthophotos managed with mosaic datasets can be shared the following two ways:
+Orthophotos managed with mosaic datasets can be shared in the following ways:

 • Share orthophotos as a three-band, 8-bit raster tile cache (such as Esri basemaps).
 The cache can be created in ArcGIS Pro, and uploaded to ArcGIS Online for hosting and sharing.

-• If end users need dynamic access to the imagery (if there are more than three bands, for example, or you want to use raster functions to include NIR, RGB, and NDVI views), orthophotos can be shared as image services using ArcGIS Image Server
+• If end users need dynamic access to the imagery (if there are more than three bands, for example, or you want to use raster functions to include NIR, RGB, and NDVI views), orthophotos can be shared as dynamic image services using ArcGIS Image Server

 Note:

-Imagery Workflows resources
+Imagery workflows resources

 Review the community-supported tools and best practices for working with and automating imagery and remote sensing workflows: